Mariossb/ArchaeoPyDating/README.md

    pip install -r requirements.txt
    ```

-4. **Run the module**: Now, you can use the ArchaeoPyDating module.
-Create your own .py file and import the module by writting at the beggining:
+4. **Import the module**: Create your own .py file and import the module by writting at the beggining:
    ```python
    import ArchaeoPyDating as apd
    ```

+5. **Use it**: Now, you can use the objects and functions of the ArchaeoPyDating module.
+See this [Jupyter Notebook](APD_example.ipynb) for examples.